 |PHYSIOTHERAPY: Within scope of license practice with appropriate training.

 |Additional Examination: N/A

 Additional Fee: N/A

-Min. # years pre-professional education required for licensure: Requirements - see chapter 460.406(1)(d) - Brief Summary: Applicants who matriculated into chiropractic college prior to July 1, 1990: 2 years of a bachelor’s degree program meeting state requirements.
+Min. # years pre-professional education required for licensure: Requirements - see chapter 460.406(1)(d) - Brief Summary: Applicants who matriculated into chiropractic college prior to July 2, 1990: 2 years of residence college work, a bachelor’s degree program meeting state requirements.
 After July 1, 1990: Bachelor’s degree based on 4 years of study, program meeting state requirements.
 Please obtain a complete copy of the applicable section of Florida law.
-After July 1, 2000, completed, prior to matriculation in a chiropractic college, at least 3 years of college work, consisting of a minimum of 90 semester hours.
+After July 1, 2000, completed, prior to matriculation in a chiropractic college, at least 3 years of residence college work, consisting of a minimum of 90 semester hours.
 Must have bachelors prior to examination.
-Chiropractic degree must consist of credits earned in the chiropractic program and may NOT include credit for courses from the bachelors degree.
+Chiropractic degree must consist of credits earned in the chiropractic program and may NOT include credit for courses from the bachelor's degree.